-Health and wellness “absolutely need to be a priority”, Peter believes – but the duo also stress the need to make workouts enjoyable.
-“A lot of people think of fitness as a chore, whereas what we do is fun” – the pair host their sessions in community spaces such as Handsworth park outside of the pandemic, organise group excursions to add a social element to the program and have previously partnered with local DJs to create playlists that fuel workouts.
+Health and wellness “absolutely need to be a priority,” Peter believes – but the duo also stresses the need to make workouts enjoyable.
+“A lot of people think of fitness as a chore, whereas what we do is fun” – the pair host their sessions in community spaces such as Handsworth park outside of the pandemic, organize group excursions to add a social element to the program, and have previously partnered with local DJs to create playlists that fuel workouts.

-“It’s a proper community setting, everybody’s familiar with everybody so when you’re getting tired through a work out you’ll hear a ‘C’mon sis get up’”.
-I might kiss my teeth or roll my eyes but they get it, they won’t be offended.
+“It’s a proper community setting, everybody’s familiar with everybody, so when you’re getting tired through a workout, you’ll hear a ‘C’mon sis get up.’
+I might kiss my teeth or roll my eyes, but they get it, they won’t be offended.
 It’s like having that space to express yourself culturally.
-Then they also know that there’s certain ailments that affect us in the Black community, and when they’re creating these programmes it’s tailored to us in that way too”.
+Then they also know that certain ailments affect us in the Black community, and when they’re creating these programs, it’s tailored to us in that way too.”

-- Check your dehydration – Dehydration can be a contributing factor to thinking you’re hungry.
+- Check your dehydration – Ddhydration can be a contributing factor to thinking you’re hungry

 - Practice meditation